-In order to select the optimal model you can at any time return to one of the previous steps, which allows you to quickly replace the device and re-estimate the results.
-You can also select the device model directly from the toolbar in the "Site Settings" section.
+In order to select the optimal model you can return any time to one of the previous steps, which allows you to quickly replace the device and re-estimate the results.

 How to read the estimation results

 The results are presented in summary and detail forms.
-The summary report allows you to make an overall estimation of the planning link.
+The summary report allows you to make an overall estimation of the planned link.
 It includes the following information:

-- Links parameters and device models for each site.
+- Link parameters and device models for each site.

-- Modulation scheme and link characteristics for maximum availability.
+- Modulation scheme and link characteristics for the maximum availability.

-- Modulation scheme and link characteristics for maximum throughput.
+- Modulation scheme and link characteristics for the maximum throughput.

-The characteristics for each modulation scheme can be find via "Detailed performance report" link.
+The characteristics for each modulation scheme can be found in the "Detailed performance report" link.

 Links Comparison Mode